Scarletsang/push-swap/README.md

 - pa: pushes the first element of stack A to the starts of stack B
 - pb: pushes the first element of stack B to the starts of stack A

+All elements first starts in stack A, and they have to be sorted in ascending order in stack A eventually.

 ## Compilation

 ```bash